SudoBoyar/csc5593-gpu-project/README.md

 There are run scripts provided to run all of the benchmarks on heracles and hydra.
 They are self contained and will simply run their full suite of tests.

-They can be run by running
+After running the appropriate make command, they can be run by running:
 ```shell
 cd my/path/to/project/Jacobi
 chmod 755 heracles_tests.sh